munificent/game-programming-patterns/book/command.markdown

 Then, the rest of that sentence is just a list of stuff you could maybe possibly use the pattern for.
-Not very illuminating unless your use case happens to be in that list. *My* pithy tagline the Command pattern is:
+Not very illuminating unless your use case happens to be in that list. *My* pithy tagline for the Command pattern is:

 **A command is a *<span name="latin">reified</span> method call*.**